Is Urushi lacquer safe to use?

 Urushi deteriorates by being exposed to ultra-violet rays and so should not be placed in areas that get direct sunlight for long periods of time.

 Kintsugi Repair FAQ

 Is it possible to eat from the repaired bowls if I use your Kintsugi Repair Kit, or is it not food-safe?

 As previously mentioned, Urushi lacquers are 100% natural and no chemicals are added.

-However, if you need it to be 100% food-safe, you should choose the genuine gold or genuine silver powder for your repairs instead of economical colored powders, such as alternative or pearl-made powders.
-Since artificial items are not made for food-safety purposes, be sure to choose genuine powders which are considered food-safe.
+However, if you need it to be 100% food-safe, you should use the genuine gold or genuine silver powder for your repairs instead of economical colored powders, such as alternative or pearl-made powders.
+Since artificial items are not made for food-safety purposes, be sure to choose real powders which are considered food-safe.

 Can I repair my broken wine glass with your Kintsugi repair kit?

 You might have seen kintsugi repaired glasses before, but our kit works best with broken potteries and porcelains.